taszlan/Isaac/README.md

 To choose a template press Shift+Ctrl+F1-F19.\
 To toggle between options in sentences press Shift+Ctrl+F1-F19, after running out of options sentences will cycle to the beginning.\
 Options will be displayed in Isaac window and as a tooltip near the mouse pointer.
-To paste created text press Shift+Ctrl+F20 (the cursor has to be active in the position where the text is pasted, otherwise text will be lost).
+To paste created text press Shift+Ctrl+F20 (the cursor has to be active in the position where the text is pasted, otherwise text will be lost).\
+To close script click on the window and press Esc.\
+To drag the window grab it by the name.

 Known TODO's:\